 Video Monitoring – The primary benefit of these security systems is the sensors that can trigger alarms and send notifications to monitoring services or the authorities, but the Ring and Nest also support video monitoring through a variety of indoor and outdoor cameras.
 This allows you to combine a sensor setup with compatible cameras to be able to check in on your house visually in addition to being instantly alerted at the detection of a specific movement.

 Design – Both the Ring and Nest system look strikingly similar, with a white finish that blends in quite well in pretty much any room.

 Ring vs. Nest Security System — Our Thoughts

 Ultimately, we feel that Ring Alarm is the superior product for the majority of homeowners.
 It offers many of the same features that Nest brings to the table, and even exceeds what they have to offer in a number of different areas.
 Add to that the fact that it’s the more budget-friendly option due to the significantly cheaper monthly fee, and it’s really a no-brainer for those new to to the smart tech scene and connected home veterans alike.

-The only situation where we’d really recommend going for a Nest security system is if you’re already an owner of other Nest products, as it’s one of the best product families in terms of integration with its own products.
+The only situation where we’d really recommend going for a Nest Secure is if you’re already an owner of other Nest products, as it’s one of the best product families in terms of integration with its own products.
 If you’re starting fresh or haven’t really purchased any Nest products for your home yet, however, Ring is the clear choice.